Hypoplastic left heart syndrome: Genetics

 Genetic loci associated with HLHS include GJA1 (connexin 43), HAND1, NKX2.5, 10q22, and 6q23.
 There is a slight risk of recurrence in future pregnancies, estimated to be 2-4%, which increases to 25% in families with two affected children.
 This is thought to be mediated by genetic mutations with incomplete penetrance.

 HLHS is also associated with several genetic syndromes, including trisomy 13 (Patau syndrome), trisomy 18 (Edwards syndrome), partial trisomy 9, Turner's syndrome (XO), Jacobsen syndrome (11q deletion syndrome), Holt-Oram syndrome, and Smith-Lemli-Opitz syndrome.

-Altered Blood Flow
+Altered blood flow

 A popular theory termed the "no flow, no grow" hypothesis suggest that primary anatomic defects of the aortic and mitral valves lead to malformations of the left ventricle and its outflow tract.
 These primary defects can be divided into those that lead to outflow tract obstruction or reduced left ventricular filling.
 Outflow tract obstruction leads to left ventricular hypertrophy and reduction in the left ventricular lumen.
 One example of this would be in the case of aortic stenosis.
 Aortic stenosis that occurs during fetal development results in added stress on the left ventricle in utero.
 This can eventually lead to decreased perfusion through the left ventricle which is believed to inhibit ventricular growth.